Reuh/anselme/REFERENCE.md

 * `string`: a string.
 Can be defined between double quotes `"string"`.
 Support [text interpolation](#text-interpolation).
 Support [escape codes](#escape-codes).

-* `list`: a list of values.
-Types can be mixed.
-Can be defined between square brackets and use comma as a separator '[1,2,3,4]'.

 * `pair`: a couple of values.
 Types can be mixed.
 Can be defined using colon `"key":5`.
 Pairs named by a string that is also a valid identifier can be created using the `key=5` shorthand syntax.

 * `type`: a couple of values.
 Types can be mixed.
 Can be defined using colon `expr::type`.
 The second value is used in type checks, this is intended to be use to give a custom type to a value.

+* `function reference`: reference to one or more function(s) with a given name.
+Can be defined using `&function name`, which will create a reference to every function with this name accessible from the current namespace.
+Can be called as if it was the original function using `func ref!` and `func ref(args)`.

+* `list`: a list of values.
+Mutable.
+Types can be mixed.
+Can be defined between square brackets and use comma as a separator '[1,2,3,4]'.

+Every type is immutable, except `list`.

 How conversions are handled from Anselme to Lua: